m1cha3l-s/m1cha3l-s-pad/README.md

 My take on a macropad but with comfort added.
 Featuring 4x custom mapable MX-Style switches, 1x Rotary encoder and a 0.91 inch OLED display.

 The pad runs KMK Firmware on a Seeed XIAO RP2040.
-That allows easy changes without having to compile new firmware.
-Fot that to work correctly tho u will have to install circuitpython on the board first.
+For easy configuration it has been done with POG Configurator for easy setup and reconfiguration.
+QMK firmware will come in the future to make use of the OLED display.

 # IMPORTANT NOTES

+As of right now the leds and OLED are not yet set up and firmware not yet 100% tested as I don't have the hardware, once I get it I will update it.

 To balance the weight you HAVE to put few washers in the bottom part and secure them with hot glue.